AyomideBalo/AyomideBalo/README.md

 For Question 1, I critically evaluated the environmental costs and benefits of transistor technology, using data analysis and visualisations to show the correlation between increased transistor usage and CO2 emissions.
 I achieved a score of 75/100 on this question.
 For Question 3, I investigated how the global disparity in AI development can introduce biases, using a case study of a clinical risk prediction algorithm to demonstrate how racial bias can be embedded in AI systems.
 I scored 85/100 on this section.
 And the lecturer commented on how interesting and well-researched this part section was.

    - Documents: [Visual Report: Environment, Equality, and AI Bias (Research Documents)](https://github.com/AyomideBalo/AyomideBalo/blob/7f3fdd2fc7ffb52002bf92b96d32eae376da5c54/reports/VisualReportCW.docx)(Download raw file to read)

-Please note: I have completed quite a few more projects that may not be on this profile for various reasons

 <!--